deepatesting/cinnamon_cinemas/README.md

 ### Instructions

-Read more [here](/docs/Cinnamon_Cinema_Task_Instructions.pdf) about the instructions to achieve this task.
+Read [here](/docs/Cinnamon_Cinema_Task_Instructions.pdf) about the instructions in detail to achieve this task.

 ### Hints

 * Start with a failing test.
-This is a good Kata to practice TDD.
+This is a good challenge to practice TDD.
 * Make your tests small in the beginning.
-Start with an empty String, then with Strings containing only one character.
+Start with testing empty string, then pass user input request.
-* After all cases have been fulfilled, start with multiple commands in the string.
+* Check for errors.
+Consider parameterized tests to test multiple cases.

+### My Solution

+* I have applied Test-Driven Development (TDD) to test-drive my solution.
+* Created Cinema class and CinemaTest class.
+Started writing test case with empty string return value check.
+* Further test case written to check for valid number of rows, columns and user input.
+* Included more methods in Cinema class to achieve seat allocation as per user request.

-### UnitTests
+### TDD

 cd to the project root folder in the command line.

 Run ``mvn test``

-Find my Test Results [Here](https://htmlpreview.github.io/?https://github.com/deepatesting/.html).
+Find my Test Results [Here](https://htmlpreview.github.io/?https://github.com/deepatesting/Test_Results-CinemaTest.html).